-Linda Vista Visual and Performing Arts Anchor School has a very detailed, comprehensive school safety plan that outlines protocols, systems, and procedures in the event of any/all emergencies.
+Lyndale Elementary School has a very detailed, comprehensive school Safety Plan that is revised and updated for each school year.
+The plan was Board approved in December 2011.
+The Safety Plan outlines protocols, systems, and procedures in the event of any/all emergencies.
 The plan also contains the yearly safety goals as determined by the students, staff, and parents.
-The safety plan is reviewed and revised annually by the Linda Vista Safety Committee before it is presented to the Alum Rock Union Elementary School District Board of Trustees for annual approval.
-The revised plan was last approved in December 2011.
-The safety plan and drill procedures are reviewed during the year with all staff.
+The Safety Plan is reviewed annually by the Lyndale Safety Committee before it is presented to the Alum Rock Union Elementary School District Board of Trustees for annual approval.
+The Safety Plan and drill procedures are reviewed during the year with all staff.
 Safety alerts are shared with all staff as needed throughout the school year.
 In addition, all required drills (earthquake, fire, safety) are calendared and completed, and the results are shared with the staff.
+The plan provides for training in health and safety, emergency procedures, Code Red Training, first aid and communication, dealing with blood-borne pathogens, and child abuse and neglect.